-Each of the Charter, Sposato, and The Match Foundation, Inc. has adopted a Whistlebower Policy (Exhibits H, I, J).
-In the event the CEO is the subject of a complaint under those policies, an employee should submit the complaint to the current chair of the Board of the applicable entity or to his or her direct supervisor, whichever is appropriate in the circumstance.
+Each of the Charter, Sposato, and the Foundation has adopted a Whistlebower Policy (Exhibits H, I, J).
+In the event the CEO of Sposato or the Foundation, or the Executive Director of the Charter, is the subject of a complaint under those policies, an employee should submit the complaint to the current chair of the Board of the applicable entity or to his or her direct supervisor, whichever is appropriate in the circumstance.